Updated. Originally published March 2014.

 The app is comprehensive, in that it allows a wide variety of activities to be configured.
 If this is your first experience with a smart home system, navigating the interface will take some getting used to.
 The system doesn’t come with particularly thorough printed instructions, so it’s pretty easy to forget how you set up an action or mode if you want to go back and change it.
 On the other hand, there’s actually a support feature built into the app that includes very good instructions (you get to this section from the Dashboard).
 Within the Support section you’ll find several “How to” entries and even a live text chat area to connect with a support person.

 So how does SmartThings compare with similar devices?
 Pretty well.
 The large variety of “Smart Apps” makes it possible to deeply personalize your system.
 The large variety can also seem a little overwhelming if you’re new to the whole process.
 The Lowe’s Iris system, for example, makes programming (or personalizing) a little easier; however some of the Iris’ programming options require a monthly fee of $10.
 With SmartThings you only pay for the devices.
-There’s no service charge.
+There’s no service charge for now.
 In fact, it’s the depth that these Smart Apps go that really gives SmartThings its strength.
 There’s a wealth of creativity in these options, and they’ll most likely give you ideas on how to use your system you would never have thought of on your own.

 The library of devices SmartThings works with also makes it attractive.
-As of this writing SmartThings maintains a list (you can see it here) of about 100 compatible products from 3rd-party manufactures in addition to SmartThing’s own devices.
+As of this writing SmartThings maintains a list (you can see it here) of more than 100 compatible products from 3rd-party manufactures in addition to SmartThing’s own devices.
 There are door locks, thermostats, leak detectors, a variety of light switches (including WeMo) and lights (including Hue) and even the Sonos wireless music system.

 So back to my challenge–how long did it take me to set up SmartThings?
 Not counting my errors, the entire hardware setup for the hub and 7 devices was about 25 minutes.
 Setting up the activities likewise is a process of a couple minutes each, but realistically it may take you several days or longer as you learn the potential of the system and modify it to fit your lifestyle.
 Someone who is into tweaking gadgets may never finish this process.